ArPiRobot/arpirobot.github.io/docs/guide/hardware/supportedhardware.md

     When choosing a Raspberry Pi board there are a few things to consider:

     - Not all Raspberry Pi boards have WiFi builtin.
 Generation 1 and 2 boards do not.
 The Pi Zero (non W) also does not.
-    - 64-bit boards are recommended.
-At some point in the future, only 64-bit boards may be supported (however, for now 32-bit boards are supported).
+    - 64-bit capable boards are recommended, however 32-bit boards are still supported.
     - Single core boards are not good for complex software.
 More RAM is also beneficial.
-    - Raspberry Pi 4 Model B sometimes has thermal issues and may require heatsinks and / or a fan.
+    - Raspberry Pi 4 Model B may require heatsinks and / or a fan.
 As such, it is often no the best choice for robots.
     - Generally, Raspberry Pi 3A+ or Raspberry Pi Zero 2 W boards are recommended as they are smaller, but still provide adequate computational power for most robots.
-    - The Raspberry Pi Zero W is not generally advisable.
-It is a single core board and not 64-bit capable.
+    - The Raspberry Pi Zero W will work, but is generally not recommended as it is a single core board.

     The following boards are recommended for use with the ArPiRobot Framework